NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/copy-offload.md

 > [!IMPORTANT]
 > Copy the certificate to `/etc/nnf-dm-usercontainer/cert.pem` on each compute node.
 It must be readable by all users' compute applications.

-### Rabbit hostname in /etc/hosts

-Each compute node must know the name of its matching rabbit node.
-This allows the `libcopyoffload` library, used in the user's compute application, to know which rabbit has the copy-offload server for that job.
-The library expects to use a generic name, `local-rabbit`, to contact that rabbit.

 ### WLM and the per-Workflow token